DeliciousHouse/ha-3d-blueprint-addon/README.md

 ## Overview

-The Blueprint Engine is the computational backend for the HA 3D Blueprint system.
+The Blueprint Engine is the computational backend for the HA&nbsp;3D&nbsp;Blueprint&nbsp;system.
 It:

 - Collects and processes RSSI data from your Bluetooth sensors
 - Performs Radio Tomographic Imaging calculations